aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

-In particular, ``parameters`` is a ``Dict`` node, i.e., an AiiDA node containing a dictionary of key-value pairs (stored in the AiiDA DB and that can be easily queried - we will not see how to run queries in this tutorial, but you can check the AiiDA documentation or the full tutorial for this).
+In particular, ``parameters`` is a ``Dict`` node, i.e., an AiiDA node containing a dictionary of key-value pairs (stored in the AiiDA DB and that can be easily queried - we will not see how to run queries in this tutorial, but you can check the `AiiDA documentation on querying`_ or the :ref:`full tutorial <querybuilder>` for more information on this).

+.. _AiiDA documentation on querying: https://aiida.readthedocs.io/projects/aiida-core/en/v1.1.1/working_with_aiida/index.html#querying-data

 **Exercise**: use ``verdi calcjob inputcat <PK>`` (using the ``PK`` of the calc job) and check how the information in the ``parameters`` has been converted